AP® Calculus BC Free-Response Questions (FRQs)

 • Numerically calculate the value of a definite integral.

-When you need to do any of these four things in a Part A FRQ, you are not expected to show any intermediate steps.
-Just show the set up correctly, plug it into your calculator, and give the numerical answer.
+You are not expected to show intermediate steps when you need to do any of these four things in a Part A FRQ.
+Just show the setup correctly, plug it into your calculator, and give the numerical answer.

 6. Return to Part A.

-If you notice an error in setting up an integral or equation, go ahead and fix the error, even if you can’t calculate the result without a calculator.
-You may get points for the correct setup even without the correct numerical answer.
+If you spot a mistake in the way you've set up an integral or equation, correct it, even if you're unable to compute the result without a calculator.
+Setting up the problem correctly can still earn you points, even without arriving at the correct numerical answer.

 Here are some examples of AP Calc BC FRQs from past exams to illustrate the different kinds of questions you will see on the exam.
 These questions come directly from the College Board and are an excellent source to practice with.